-I tend to get unaffected by nostalgia, and it wasn’t until watching “Boyhood”, the 12 years in the making new film from director Richard Linklater, that I realized this was due to not realizing how quickly the time in my life was flying by.
-The central conceit of the film is the journey through the life of Mason (Ellar Coltrane) from the age of 6 to 18, starting with being in trouble at elementary school for daydreaming and ending with him bonding with college roommates for the first time, with different sections being filmed every year over the twelve year period as the cast grow old before our very eyes.
+I tend to get unaffected by nostalgia, and it wasn’t until watching Boyhood, the 12 years in the making new film from director Richard Linklater, that I realised this was due to not noticing how quickly the time in my life was flying by.
+The central conceit of the film is the journey through the life of Mason (Ellar Coltrane) from the age of 6 to 18, starting with being in trouble at elementary school for daydreaming and ending with him bonding with college roommates for the first time, with different sections being filmed every year over the twelve year period, as the cast grow old before our very eyes.
 There is no real narrative to the film, as life has no real narrative, and it is instead the pop culture references and changes in hairstyles and soundtrack choices that let us know the shifts between years.

-As a cinematic experiment, showing the cast grow up across a number of years isn’t an original idea; the “7 up” documentary series has followed a group of people every seven years of their life from seven years old, whereas director Michael Winterbottom’s TV movie “Everyday” spanned the course of a few years, filming at yearly intervals, as two young brothers grew up whilst their father, played by John Simm, spends time in prison.
-However, this is the first time the idea has been done on such a scale- it feels intimate and relatable despite having the structure of a full-blooded epic.
-Richard Linklater is one of the greatest directors in American cinema, and here he perfects the idea of manipulating real time as we follow a close-knit bunch of characters that he originated with the Before trilogy.
+As a cinematic experiment, showing the cast grow up across a number of years isn’t an original idea; the 7 Up documentary series has followed a group of people every seven years of their life from the age of seven, whereas director Michael Winterbottom’s TV movie Everyday spanned the course of a few years, filming at yearly intervals, as two young brothers grew up whilst their father, played by John Simm, spends time in prison.
+However, this is the first time the idea has been done on such a scale.
+It feels intimate despite having the structure of a full-blooded epic.
+Richard Linklater is one of the greatest directors in American cinema, and here he perfects the idea of manipulating real time as we follow a close-knit bunch of characters, an idea that he originated with the Before trilogy.